Global and Individualized Community Detection in Inhomogeneous Multilayer Networks: Introduction

-where $\indinfo_{\{\ell\}}$ is a suitably defined quantity that measures the \emph{SNR for \indest} for the $\ell$-th layer.
-We briefly mention here that similar to \eqref{eq:resbm_glob_rate}, the last display can recover the minimax rate in a homogeneous multilayer SBM by setting $\rho = 0$, and it crucially depends on the parity of the ``most informative'' set $S$ as well.
+where $\indinfo_{\{\ell\}}$ is a suitably defined quantity (see \eqref{eq:indinfo} for a precise definition) that measures the \emph{SNR for \indest} for the $\ell$-th layer.
+We briefly mention here that similar to \eqref{eq:resbm_glob_rate}, the last display can recover the minimax rate in a homogeneous multilayer SBM by setting $\rho = 0$, and it crucially depends on the parity of the ``most informative'' set $S^c$ as well.
 We refer readers to Sections \ref{sec:lower_bound} and \ref{sec:minimax_rate} for details.